lardconcepts/asterisk-digitalocean-voipfone-config/Asterisk-14-on-Ubuntu.md

 When done, press s to save.
 Now continue - the first line is the compile - takes a few minutes.

-**IMPORTANT - if updating and not building for the first time, then replace the first line with just `make && make install` - do not do `make config && make samples` as you will over-write your previous config**
+**IMPORTANT - if updating and not building for the first time, then just `make && make install` - do not do `make config && make samples` as you will over-write your previous config**

 ```
+make && make install
+#
-make && make install && make config && make samples && make install-logrotate
+# make config && make samples && make install-logrotate # do this ONLY first time install!
 asterisk
 asterisk -rvvvddd
 ```